LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intents.md

 3. Specify the following:

     * **Intent name**: Enter the intent name.
 Using standard naming conventions when creating intents is crucial.
-A domain can have dozens of intents and being able to easily sort and find intents is the key to making sure your bot runs efficiently and smoothly.
+A domain can have dozens of intents and being able to easily sort and find intents is key to making sure your bot runs efficiently and smoothly.
     * **Intent display name**: Enter the display name.
     * **Intent type**: Select either "Intent" or "Meta Intent."
+For an introduction to meta intents, see [here](intent-builder-meta-intents.html).
     * **Training**: Enter as many trainining phrases as possible.
 This is discussed in more detail below.

-6. Click **Add Intent**.
+6. Click **Save**.

 ### Add training phrases